susanev/uw-hcde-creative-computing/lessons/week1/homework/personal_values.md

 ## Connecting To Your Principles
 ### Personal Values
-You will earn full credit based on your sincere effort to complete the exercise not on the content of your writing.

 Think about the things that are important to who you are.
-Some ideas to get your started are listed below (you don’t need to use these, they are only listed to help get you thinking)
+Some ideas to get your started are listed below (you don’t need to use these, they are only listed to help get you thinking).
 * Honesty
 * Being creative
 * Making a strong impact on society